Leftist Lula da Silva is sworn in as president to lead a divided Brazil

 Still, security was tight at the capital on inauguration day, as da Silva officials put on a show — a celebration they've dubbed "Lulapalooza" — drawing hundreds of thousands to gather for the ceremony, which included a concert with some of the country's biggest artists.

-Da Silva, a former union boss known as a pragmatic negotiator, faces an uphill battle heading into another four-year term, especially with Bolsonaro's party having secured majority control of both chambers in Congress.
+Da Silva, a former union leader known as a pragmatic negotiator, faces an uphill battle heading into another four-year term, especially with Bolsonaro's party having secured majority control of both chambers in Congress.

+The progressive leader was previously implicated in a massive corruption scandal involving money laundering.
+He spent about a year and a half in prison before he was released in 2019 on a technicality; the country's Supreme Court later annulled his criminal conviction on grounds that the judge in the case was biased.

+After serving his two terms from 2003 to 2010, da Silva is credited with helping millions of Brazilians escape poverty.
+Today, he's inheriting a struggling economy with rising poverty.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.